shinhugh/chat/README.md

 }
 ```

-**Message to server**: Fetch the most recent messages with timestamps earlier
-than that of the specified message, specifying the maximum batch size
+**Message to server**: Fetch the most recent messages with timestamps earlier than that of the specified message, specifying the maximum batch size.

 ```
 {